 An individual who has been issued with a Category 2 Individual certificate shall be liable to income tax on the first £ 118,000 of assessable income only and the amount of tax due and payable in any year of assessment shall be not less than £ 37,000

 High Executive Possessing Specialist Skills Individual

-The rate of Corporation Tax is 12.5%.
-With effect from 1st August 2021 the rate of 12.5% applies to all companies, except utility companies, such as electricity, fuel, telephone services and water providers, and companies enjoying and abusing a dominant market position.
+The rate of Corporation Tax is 10%.
+With effect from 1st January 2011 the rate of 10% applies to all companies, except utility companies, such as electricity, fuel and water providers, and companies enjoying and abusing a dominant market position.
 These companies will pay a higher rate of 20%.
 Telecommunication companies will also to be taxed at 20% on only their telecommunication services, with other taxable income being taxed at the standard rate of 10%.

 Interest is not chargeable to tax under the Income Tax Act 2010 unless:

 • it is in the course of licensed money lending activities or deposit taking activities as defined in the Financial Services (Banking) Act; or

 • it is interest on loans by a company to another company in excess of £100,000.